eyereasoner/eye/SAGE.md

 - only `?x` quickvars in rules and queries
 - quantified `var:x` variables in proofs

-:information_source: The name delta is inspired by these 2 deltas:
+:information_source: The arrows form a triptych like in
 ```
         eye                  observership
          u                    /        \